rake-compiler/rake-compiler-dock/README.md

 ## Usage

-Rake-compiler-dock provides the necessary tools to build Windows and Linux extensions written in C and C++.
+Rake-compiler-dock provides the necessary tools to build Ruby extensions for Windows and Linux written in C and C++.
 It is intended to be used in conjunction with [rake-compiler's](https://github.com/rake-compiler/rake-compiler) cross build capability.
 Your Rakefile should enable cross compilation like so: